ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0003-use-git-commits-to-explain-our-work.md

 When we open a pull request, we will make sure that we present our work with a Git commit history that tells a clear story of the work that we’ve done and why we’ve done it that way.

+Our pull requests will have a linear history, meaning that they will not contain any merge commits.

 The pull request message will be a summary of the work that we’ve done, but any important information that it contains will also be in the commit messages.